nanos-world/docs/versioned_docs/version-latest/core-concepts/server-manual/game-panels.md

 Configuration and installation of this panel can be quite complex, we recommand you read the instructions fully before proceeding.

+More information can be read at [their website](https://pterodactyl.io/)

 ### Requirements

 - Latest linux OS